This article describes the Enhanced Mitigation Experience Toolkit. A link is provided to download the toolkit.

 How can I get support for EMET?

-Customers who are using EMET 3.0, EMET 4.0, or EMET 4.1, and who have access to Microsoft Services Premier and Professional Support, can receive fee-based advisory support through these channels.
+Customers who have access to Microsoft Services Premier and Professional Support, can receive fee-based advisory support through these channels.
 Customers who do not have Premier or Professional contracts can receive support through the following official support forum: